ubicucsd/bootcamp_18_19/6_Alignment.md

 The numbers at the end indicate +1 for matches, -1 for mismatches, -1 for opening a gap, and -1 for extending a gap.

 Looking at the matching nucleotides in global and local alignments of these string, which one makes more sense?
 Does it make sense to care about the matches the global alignment has at the very end of the sequences?

+## Multiple Sequence alignment

+Multiple sequence alignment aligns multiple sequences, but its inner workings are bit complicated (my way of saying I do not know them well enough to teach them) so we are just going to look at them from a distance.
+This type of alignment is used on a large number of more or less related sequences in order to infer homology and build evolutionary trees.
+My multiple sequence aligner of choice is mafft, which we will be using in the challenge below.

 ## Codon Alignment - A bit more hands on